Mononucleotide run sequence slippage sequencing problems

 Identification of DNA Sequence Slippages

-- Can also occur on long dinucleotide repeats in a manner analogous to stutter bands that occur in microsatellite polymerase chain reaction (PCR) amplification.
+- Can also occur on long dinucleotide AT repeats in a manner analogous to stutter bands that occur in microsatellite polymerase chain reaction (PCR) amplification.

-Causes of DNA Sequence Slippage Problems
+Cause of DNA Sequence Slippage Problems

 Solving DNA Sequence Slippage Problems